obss/sahi/docs/cli.md

 - If you want to export prediction pickles and cropped predictions add `--export_pickle` and `--export_crop` arguments.
 If you want to change crop extension type, set it as `--visual_export_format JPG`.

-- If you want to export prediction visuals, add `--export_visual` argument.
+- If you don't want to export prediction visuals, add `--novisual` argument.

 - By default, scripts apply both standard and sliced prediction (multi-stage inference).
 If you don't want to perform sliced prediction add `--no_sliced_prediction` argument.
 If you don't want to perform standard prediction add `--no_standard_prediction` argument.